pubpub-zz/ppInk/readme.md

 _Note3 : an option is now available in options/pen to allow to modify the linestyle when clicking on already selected pen button(or using hotkeys). also an option in hotkeys allow to select which linestyle will be accessible through click/hotkeys (not applicable to Pen Modify dialog box)_

 A global option exists also to set/unset smoothing.
 When off, strokes drawing will not be smoothed.
 General recommendation is to leave this option on.

-### cursor files
-You can configure you own cursor file, saving it as cursor.ico in your exe folder (click position and size are loaded from the file).
-In the same you can save an image as FloatingCall.png to define the calling form image(in this case the width and transparency are in the Window_POS parameter in config.ini

 ### mouse wheel